Paula-Refaat/Paula-Refaat/README.md

 - 🏢 I'm a Software Engineer.
 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, NodeJS, PHP, Java, Python, C Programming, DataStructure and Algorithms, or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, NodeJS, PHP, Java, Python, C Programming, DataStructure and Algorithms, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.